codedragon/Puppy_career_talk/slides.md

 ## Lessons
-* Direction, goals help, can change<!-- .element: class="fragment" data-fragment-index="1" -->
+* Direction and goals really help, but can change<!-- .element: class="fragment" data-fragment-index="1" -->
+    * Can be simple
-    * Can be simple, for me python and best practices
+    * for me: python and best practices
 * Concentrate on what brings the most bang for your buck<!-- .element: class="fragment" data-fragment-index="2" -->
+    * for me:
-    * for me, interview over whiteboarding
+    * interview over whiteboarding
     * talks, teaching over small talk